-Units will implement and update (as appropriate) their assessment plans and make an assessment progress report by mid-November each year.
-Units must conduct data collection on at least one student learning outcome each year.
-Though use of assessment results is not required every year, units are expected to document their use of assessment results for program improvement at least every 3 years.
+Departments are asked to implement their assessment plans and write an assessment progress report by mid-November each year.
+Departments should collect data on at least one student learning outcome each year.
+Though use of assessment results is not required every year, departments are asked to document their use of assessment results for program improvement at least every 3 years.
 It is also expected that a full assessment cycle (assessment of all learning outcomes) will be completed at least every 8 years.

-Generally an assessment report will reflect assessment data from the prior academic year.
+Generally an assessment report will reflect data from the prior academic year.
 The report should provide information about progress made in evidence collection, results interpretation, and use of results.
-Below are questions that may guide your thinking:
+Below are questions to guide your thinking:

 - What are your current degree-level learning outcomes?
 Have the learning outcomes been modified over the last year?

 - What evidence of student learning was collected in the past year?
 Which learning outcomes does the evidence address?

 - What have you learned from the evidence you collected?

 - What recommendations have been generated from discussions of assessment results among the faculty?